NIS2 in the United Kingdom

 Sectors in UK NIS

-NIS Regulations in the UK define in Schedule 2 (comparable to EU NIS Annex II) sector-specfic threshold requirements and differentiates between Great Britain and Northern Ireland.
-Thresholds for sectors and subsections under NIS are:
+NIS Regulations in the UK define sectors and essential services in Schedule 2 with sector-specfic threshold requirements and differentiates between Great Britain and Northern Ireland.
+Thresholds operators of essential services (OES) for sectors and subsections under NIS are:

 Sector